List of The Bear characters: Adam Shapiro

+Shapiro is played by Adam Shapiro.
+Chris Storer invited him to play a chef on the show in part because he knew of Shapiro's business selling Philly-style soft pretzels.

 Extended family: Uncles and aunts

-The series is littered with uncles.
-With the exception of Lee Lane, it is unclear if any of them have a biological or a past or present legal relationship to anybody or what that relationship might be.
-Most seem to simply be avuncular patriarchs; others may have been granted the honorary title of "uncle" in haste.
+The series has several characters referred to as uncles.
+With the exception of Lee Lane, who is repeatedly declaimed as "not our uncle," it is unclear if any of them have a biological or a past or present legal relationship to anybody or what that relationship might be.
+Most seem to simply be avuncular patriarchs.

 Uncle Jimmy

 James "Cicero" Kalinowski was once best friends with the father of the Berzatto children and cared for the kids the best that he could after their dad abandoned the family.
+He loves Mikey, Sugar, and Carmy (and Richie, but very much less so) but also thinks "the Berzatto department has a brain issue."
 Jimmy has been married at least twice.

-His first wife was Aunt Gail, and he has a teenager with his current wife, Carol (Maura Kidwell).
-Unc is played by Oliver Platt.
+Jimmy is played by Oliver Platt.
+Platt's older brother Adam Platt has been the restaurant reviewer for New York magazine since 2000 and won a James Beard Award for his reviews.
+Recurring character Jimmy first appears in the second episode of the first season, "Hands."

 Aunt Gail

 Aunt Gail was Jimmy's first wife.
 Auntie Gail was with Donna while she gave birth to Natalie, but the kids only really know her from stories and photos.
+The picture of Aunt Gail from "Tonnato" depicts Platt with his real-life wife Camilla Campbell in 1992.

+Aunt Carol, and Nicky Kalinowski

+Uncle Jimmy has a teenager, Nicky, with his current wife, Carol.
+Carmy catered Nicky's birthday party in "Dogs."
+Carol appeared in the season 2 episodes "Fishes" and "The Bear."
+Carol is played by Maura Kidwell, a guest star in two episodes of season 2.
+Nicky Kalinowski is played by Sebastian Merlo in the season 1 episode "Dogs."